 Talk to a St. Louis Surgical Error Attorney Now

 As a patient, you have a right to expect that the surgeon and medical staff responsible for your procedure will make you better, not worse.
 When something goes wrong, you deserve answers.

-Contact a knowledgeable surgical error lawyer from our firm right away to discuss your situation.
+Contact a knowledgeable surgical error lawyer from Sumner Law Group, LLC right away to discuss your situation.
 We have the skills and experience necessary to identify whether your surgeon failed to meet an acceptable standard of care.
 If this is the case, we will aggressively seek full and fair compensation for you.